Street Pastors: History

-Street Pastors was founded in Brixton, South London, UK in 2003 by Rev. Les Isaac.
+Street Pastors was founded in Brixton, South London, UK in January 2003 by Rev. Les Isaac, together with David Shosanya and Ian Crichlow.
 It was based on a model from Jamaica in which individual churches joined together to take their values out onto the streets.
 Street Pastors is an initiative of the Ascension Trust, a registered charity established in 1993.
 The initial activities of street pastors in areas such as Lewisham and Hackney focussed mainly on confronting gang culture and the use of knives and guns.
 As Street Pastors started to operate in other parts of the UK, the initiative responded to other local issues, including anti-social behavior and drunkenness.

 By 2008 there were Street Pastors groups in 70 locations, with another 50 being established.
-As of January 2015 the official website states that there are over 270 active groups.
+In 2012, Isaac was appointed an Officer of the Order of the British Empire (OBE) in the Queen's Birthday Honours for his contribution to community cohesion through the work of Street Pastors.
+Around 2022, Isaac stepped down as head of Ascension Trust to serve as its President, with Bejoy Pal succeeding him as CEO of the organisation.
+As of 2023, Street Pastors operated in approximately 250 towns and cities across the United Kingdom, with around 8,000 active volunteers conducting patrols every Friday and Saturday night.

 In 2010 Ascension Trust devolved responsibility to oversee Street Pastors in Scotland to Ascension Trust (Scotland), a Scottish registered charity which has an office in Perth, and whose first chairman is former police officer Sandy Scrimgeour.
 In 2015 he became CEO and was succeeded in the chair by Shaw Anderson.

 In 2010 Michael Frost and others established the first Australian group in Manly, New South Wales.

 In 2013 several churches in Chico, CA established the first United States Street Pastors group in Chico, CA.